-The Company did not participate in the drilling or completing of any wells in the year ended December 31, 2022.
+The Company drilled a light oil well in the Wilson Creek area of Alberta in the year ended December 31, 2023.

 In the upcoming fiscal year, our drilling and optimization program will be dependent on our ability to generate cash flow from operations and/or raise funds from other external sources.
 We are the operator of the majority of our lands and production which allows us to control the pace and location of our capital spending.
 We have no drilling commitments for the upcoming year.